History of Odisha: Prehistory

-In the districts of Mayurbhanj, Keonjhar, Sundergarh and Sambalpur, Acheulian tools dating to Lower Paleolithic times have been discovered.
+In the districts of Mayurbhanj, Keonjhar, Sundargarh and Sambalpur, Acheulian tools dating to Lower Paleolithic times have been discovered.
 The Gudahandi hills in Kalahandi district have rock carvings and paintings dating to Upper Paleolithic.
 From Kuchai, near Baripada, various Neolithic tools like hoes, chisels, pounders, mace heads, grinding stones and also pieces of pottery.
 Prehistoric paintings and inscriptions have also been found in Garjan Dongar in Sundergarh district, and Ushakothi in Sambalpur district and Vimkramkhol in Jharsuguda district.
 There has been an uncertainty about the inscriptions at Ushakothi and Vimkramkhol regarding whether they are in a proto-Brahmi script.
 Yogimath near Khariar has cave paintings from the Neolithic.

 Ancient Odisha

 Ancient texts

 According to political scientist Sudama Misra, the Kalinga janapada originally comprised the area covered by the Puri and Ganjam districts.

 According to some scriptures (Mahabharata and some Puranas), a king Bali, the Vairocana and the son of Sutapa, had no sons.
 So, he requested the sage, Dirghatamas, to bless him with sons.
 The sage is said to have begotten five sons through his wife, the queen Sudesna.
 The princes were named Anga, Vanga, Kalinga, Sumha and Pundra.
 The princes later founded kingdoms named after themselves.
 The prince Vanga founded Vanga kingdom, in the current day region of Bangladesh and part of West Bengal.
 The prince Kalinga founded the kingdom of Kalinga, in the current day region of coastal Odisha, including the North Sircars.

 The Mahabharata also mentions Kalinga several more times.
 Srutayudha, the king of Kalinga, son of Varuna and river Parnasa, had joined the Kaurava camp in the Kurukshetra War.
 He had been given a divine mace by his father on request of his mother, which protected him as long he wielded it.
 But, Varuna had warned his son, that using it on a non-combatant will cause the death of the wielder himself.
 In the frenzy of battle, harried by Arjuna's arrows, he made the mistake of launching it at Krishna, Arjuna's charioteer, who was unarmed.
 The mace bounced off Krishna and killed Srutayudha.
 The archer who killed Krishna, Jara Savara, and Ekalavya are said to have belonged to the Sabar people of Odisha.

 In the Buddhist text, Mahagovinda Suttanta, Kalinga and its ruler, Sattabhu, have been mentioned.

 In the 6th century sutrakara (chronicler), Baudhayana, mentions Kalinga as not yet being influenced by Vedic traditions.
 He also warns his people from visiting Kalinga (among other kingdoms), saying one who visits it must perform penance.